Non-Bayesian Parametric Missing-Mass Estimation: Missing-Mass Constrained Cram r-Rao (mmCCRB) Bound

 \subsection{mmCCRB}

 Lower bounds on the mmMSE are useful for performance analysis and system design.
 In this subsection, a constrained Cram$\acute{\text{e}}$r-Rao-type lower bound on the mmMSE from \eqref{law} is derived.
 The new bound is based on the missing-mass bias in the Lehmann sense, as defined in Subsection \ref{L_unbias_sec}.
+Thus, it is a bound on the MSE of the missing mass of all estimators having a given bias function, $\bvec_{N,0}(\tilde{\thetavec})$, at each point, $\tilde{\thetavec}\in\Omega_\thetavecsmall$.